solarretrace/tephra-rs/notes.md

         list
         string

+# Lexer filtering and span construction

+The lexer output should be filterable and contain full-constructed spans before any parser code works on it.

+## 1. Lexer trait.

+The Lexer could be a trait requiring Iterator over the lexemes.
+This would allow iterator combinators to do filtering and transformation of the lexer output, as well as allow arbitrary parsers to transform the lexer on demand.
+On the other hand, it is likely that combinator errors would get difficult to analyze, as the lexer would have many type variables.
+This also makes it almost impossible to interact with the lexer state during parsing.
+At a minumum every iterator would need to be clonable so allow backtracking in case of a failed parse.

+## 2. Lexer struct.

+The lexer could present a struct interface.
+This is problematic in that it strongly constrains what the lexer is allowed to do.
+It doesn't allow parsers to transform the lexer without including stateful operations on the lexer.
+Fortunately, there is not a whole lot that the typical lexer will need to do: filter whitespace, backtrack, push tokens into the stream, ...
+Most other options can be handled in the parser code.

 # Lexer conversions

 There's a bit of wasted effort in not doing value production in the lexer.
 Lexing a number or escaped string is redundant with converting it to the associated value.
 However, there are several ways to avoid this problem, each with different tradeoffs.